-Many countries put their own twists on the fish soup, reflecting locally available fish species and ingredients.
+Many countries put their own twist on the fish soup, reflecting locally available fish species and ingredients.
 The fisherman’s soup (halászlé) is Hungary’s take on the bouillabaisse.
-It has a myriad of permutations across the country, but the classic version uses carp fillets, and a generous portion of spicy paprika seasoning that lends the broth a deep-red hue.
-Oddly, few Budapest restaurants serve fisherman’s soup at all.
-And of the ones that do, few seem to care to get it right.
+It has myriad permutations across the country, but the classic version uses carp fillets, and a generous portion of paprika seasoning that lends the broth a deep-red hue.
+Oddly, few Budapest restaurants serve fisherman’s soup at all, and of the ones that do, few seem to care to get it right.

-The first time I visited Horgásztanya Restaurant, I had an uncanny premonition of having been baited into a tourist trap.
-It was the confluence of cash-only policy, brusque waitstaff, an an interior overdone with fishing paraphernalia that evoked Budapest’s shady restaurant practices of the 1990s.
-High prices and the lack of local patrons didn’t help either.
-But the halászlé, which should be the reason for your visit, is not bad at all.
+The first time I visited Horgásztanya Restaurant, I had an uncanny feeling of having been baited into a tourist trap.
+It was the confluence of the cash-only policy, the brusque waitstaff, and the lack of local patrons that evoked in me the shady restaurant practices of the 1990s.
+But the halászlé, which should be the reason for your visit, was not bad at all.

 The carp fritters paired with red onions and sliced bread are a good way to set the mood (€8).
 Although carp (ponty) is the traditional order for the fisherman's soup (€8), get yours with catfish fillet (harcsa; €11) if you don't want to fiddle with bones.
 Both of them use the same broth.
 If you’re still feeling hungry, finish your meal with túrós csusza (€5), a cottage cheese-based noodle dish traditionally served after a fisherman’s soup.